-SONGS OII SETTLEMENT AGREEMENT BETWEEN SOUTHERN CALIFORNIA EDISON COMPANY, SAN DIEGO GAS & ELECTRIC COMPANY, THE OFFICE OF RATEPAYER ADVOCATES, AND THE UTILITY REFORM NETWORK
+SONGS OII AMENDED AND RESTATED SETTLEMENT AGREEMENT BETWEEN SOUTHERN CALIFORNIA EDISON COMPANY, SAN DIEGO GAS & ELECTRIC COMPANY, THE OFFICE OF RATEPAYER ADVOCATES, THE UTILITY REFORM NETWORK, FRIENDS OF THE EARTH, AND THE COALITION OF CALIFORNIA UTILITY EMPLOYEES

-Dated: March 27, 2014
+Dated: September 23, 2014

-SONGS OII SETTLEMENT AGREEMENT BETWEEN SOUTHERN CALIFORNIA EDISON COMPANY, SAN DIEGO GAS & ELECTRIC COMPANY, THE OFFICE OF RATEPAYER ADVOCATES, AND THE UTILITY REFORM NETWORK
+SONGS OII AMENDED AND RESTATED SETTLEMENT AGREEMENT BETWEEN SOUTHERN CALIFORNIA EDISON COMPANY, SAN DIEGO GAS & ELECTRIC COMPANY, THE OFFICE OF RATEPAYER ADVOCATES, THE UTILITY REFORM NETWORK, FRIENDS OF THE EARTH, AND THE COALITION OF CALIFORNIA UTILITY EMPLOYEES

-Southern California Edison Company ("SCE"), San Diego Gas & Electric Company ("SDG&E"), the Office of Ratepayer Advocates ("ORA"), and The Utility Reform Network ("TURN") (hereinafter collectively referred to as the "Settling Parties") agree to settle all claims, allegations, and liabilities in the Order Instituting Investigation Regarding San Onofre Nuclear Generating Station Units 2 and 3, I.12-10-013, and all proceedings that have been consolidated therewith (including A. 13-01-016, A. 13-03-005, A. 13-03-013, and A. 13-03-014) (the "OII"), on the following terms and conditions, which shall only become effective on the Effective Date (as defined below).
+Southern California Edison Company ("SCE"), San Diego Gas & Electric Company ("SDG&E"), the Office of Ratepayer Advocates ("ORA"), The Utility Reform Network ("TURN"), Friends of the Earth ("FOE"), and the Coalition of California Utility Employees ("CUE") (hereinafter collectively referred to as the "Settling Parties") agree to settle all claims, allegations, and liabilities in the Order Instituting Investigation Regarding San Onofre Nuclear Generating Station Units 2 and 3, I.12-10-013, and all proceedings that have been consolidated therewith (including A. 13-01-016, A. 13-03-005, A. 13-03-013, and A. 13-03-014) (the "OII"), on the following terms and conditions, which shall only become effective on the Effective Date (as defined below).

-This settlement agreement ("Agreement") is entered into as a compromise of disputed claims in order to minimize the time, expense, and uncertainty of further regulatory proceedings.
-ORA and TURN agree to the following terms and conditions as a complete and final resolution of all claims against SCE and SDG&E in the OII, and SCE and SDG&E agree to these terms and conditions as a complete and final resolution of the OII.
+This amended and restated settlement agreement ("Agreement") is entered into as a compromise of disputed claims in order to minimize the time, expense, and uncertainty of further regulatory proceedings.
+ORA, TURN, FOE, and CUE agree to the following terms and conditions as a complete and final resolution of all claims against SCE and SDG&E in the OII, and SCE and SDG&E agree to these terms and conditions as a complete and final resolution of the OII.
 This Agreement constitutes the sole agreement between the Settling Parties concerning the subject matter of this Agreement.

 As explained herein, the Settling Parties shall jointly submit this Agreement to the California Public Utilities Commission ("Commission" or "CPUC") for approval.
-If the Effective Date does not occur within 6 months following the date of submission to the Commission, the Agreement shall be subject to termination by any of the Settling Parties upon written notice to the other Settling Parties.
+If the Effective Date does not occur within 90 days following the date of submission to the Commission, the Agreement shall be subject to termination by any of the Settling Parties upon written notice to the other Settling Parties.
+This document amends and restates the original settlement agreement submitted to the Commission on April 3, 2014.